 chroms = c("ST4.03ch01", "ST4.03ch02"),

-custom_list = list(x[["QTL"]], x[["METH"]]),
+custom_list = list(x[["METH"]], x[["CHA"]]),

 score_thr_custom = 0, ## no filtering, has been done manually